HMS Pilote

 HMS Pilote was a cutter launched for the French Navy at Dunkirk in 1778.
 The British Royal Navy captured her in 1779 and took her into service under her existing name.
 It sold her in 1799.

 Origin and capture

 Pilote was commissioned in Dunkirk in March 1779 under Captain Denys.
 She was valued at 58,700 livres tournois.

 On 2 October 1779, HMS Jupiter captured two French cutters, each of 14 guns and 120 men.
-One was Mutin, under the command of Chevalier de Roquefeiul.
+One was Mutin, under the command of Chevalier de Roquefeuil.
 She was pierced for 16 guns but carried 14, either 4 or 6-pounders.
 The other was Pilote, under the command of Chevalier de Clonard.
 She carried the same armament as Mutine (or Mutin).
 The cutters surrendered after an engagement that left Mutin dismasted.
 The Royal Navy took both into service essentially under their existing names.
 Jupiter shared the prize money with Apollo, Crescent, and Milford.